mab253/unlock-nyc-web/index.md

   you have a list of apartments I can apply for?</h2><p>We’re not brokers!
 We offer tools and tips to support you throughout the apartment search process.
-Our goal here is to ensure every New Yorker can search for and find a home without facing discrimination due to their voucher.</p><h2>Are these reports safe?
-Do you work with landlords?</h2><p>We are an independent group that is not affiliated with any real estate management company, landlord, brokering agency, housing authority, or homeless shelter services.
+Our goal here is to ensure every New Yorker can search for and find a home without facing discrimination due to their voucher.</p><h2>How do you keep my reports and information secure?</h2><p>We are an independent group that is not affiliated with any real estate management company, landlord, brokering agency, housing authority, or homeless shelter services.
 You can choose to report anonymously, and we will never share your personal information without your permission.</p>"

 ---
 # It should be easier to find a home with your voucher.